Sherwin Williams Neutral Ground Paint Color Review

 What Color Is Sherwin Williams Neutral Ground?

-Sherwin Williams describes Neutral Ground undertones as khaki, but around here I like to keep things simple so let's just call it tan. 😉 That tan has a breath of yellow and possibly green: all warm tones that will bring coziness to your space.
+Sherwin Williams calls the undertone khaki, but I like to keep things simple so let's just call it tan. 😉

 You don’t have to be an expert on Light Reflective Value (LRV) to understand how it affects paint color.
 You just need to know a few basic facts.
 (If you want more, head to Light Reflective Value In Paint – What Does It Mean?)